1. Tell us, who is the person behind the Aide-mémoire Jewelry?

 3. Do you have a standout favourite client?

-Not one favorite client, but maybe a bunch of clients, during a standout time.
+Not one favourite client, but maybe a bunch of clients, during a standout time.
 When same-sex marriage was legalized in Washington, I had so many clients who came in and shared their stories with me.
 Couples who had been together for 10, 20, 30 years, and were now finally able to marry the person they loved!!
-It was such a wonderful time to be in the wedding
+It was such a wonderful time to be in the wedding industry, and all those stories that they shared with me have stuck.

 4. Where do you draw your inspiration from?